 Debugging Web Modules

-To debug Web Modules, you need to have the Google Chrome Browser installed.
-With a default installation, the IDEs will usually find Chrome automatically, but the following topics will help you set up Chrome or point your IDE to a custom Chrome version:
+To debug Web Modules, you need to have Google Chrome or the Brave Browser installed.
+With a default installation, the IDEs will usually find Chrome or Brave automatically, but the following topics will help you set up either, or to point your IDE to a custom browser version:

 - Setting up for Web Module Development with Fire on Mac